Nordix/Meridio/docs/test.md

 #### Initial Deployment

-The picture below shows the initial deployment that should be installed in a kubernetes cluster in order to execute the complete e2e test suite.
+The picture below shows the initial deployment that should be installed in a kubernetes cluster in order to execute the complete e2e test suite in dualstack.
+With only IPv4, elements containing `v6` are not used, and with only IPv6, elements containing `v4` are not used.
 Elements between `[]` are configurable via parameters, see the `Configuration` section.

 ![Initial-Deployment-E2E](resources/Initial-Deployment-E2E.svg)